elljoh/Environmental-Intelligence-Suite/docs/README.md

-# IBM Weather Operations Center
+# IBM Environmental Intelligence Suite

 Weather and other geospatial data impacts every business, every day.
 Minimizing the disruption that it can cause requires more than just gathering data — you must employ advanced analytics and intelligent workflows to reimagine processes and better predict how the environment will impact your assets, employees and customers.
-Fair or foul, when weather strikes, The IBM Weather Operations Center is a suite of applications that provides insight so you can plan for and respond to changing conditions to ensure business continuity.
+Fair or foul, when weather strikes, The IBM Environmental Intelligence Suite is a suite of applications that provides insight so you can plan for and respond to changing conditions to ensure business continuity.

-This github repository contains documentation and API usage examples that can be referenced when interacting with IBM Weather Operations Center.
+This github repository contains documentation and API usage examples that can be referenced when interacting with Environmental Intelligence Suite.

 ## Overview Docs